LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       a prototype are its parent(s) and the ancestors of its parent(s).

    category
-      A set of predicates directives and clauses that can be (virtually) imported by any object.
+      A set of :term:`predicates directives <predicate directive>` and clauses that can be (virtually) imported by any object.
 Categories support composing objects using fine-grained units of code reuse and also :term:`hot patching` of existing objects.
 A category should be functionally-cohesive, defining a single functionality.

    complementing category
       A category used for :term:`hot patching` an existing object (or a